-Students must be mindful that, although Earlham encourages cooperative and collaborative, rather than competitive, modes of learning, one’s work must still be one’s own, unless explicitly assigned to a group.
-Giving or receiving aid inappropriately on assignments and tests, or plagiarizing by using another person’s words or ideas without credit constitutes a serious breach of our trust in one another and in the integrity of the search for truth.
+Students must be mindful that, although Earlham encourages cooperative and collaborative modes of learning, one’s work must still be one’s own, unless explicitly assigned to a group.
+Giving or receiving aid inappropriately on assignments and tests, or plagiarizing by using another person’s words or ideas as one’s own, without credit, constitutes a serious breach of our trust in one another.

-Those who believe they have witnessed violations of academic integrity should feel the obligation to speak about this to the suspected offender.
-The witness should also feel obligated to report the suspected offender to the instructor if the person refuses to report him or herself.
+Those who believe they have witnessed violations of academic integrity should feel the obligation to speak about this to the student(s).
+The witness should also feel obligated to report the student(s) to the instructor if the person refuses to report him or herself.

 Students should carefully read the syllabus they receive for each course to fully understand each professor’s expectations about the appropriate use of materials and about working on assignments with other students.

 Violations of academic integrity are taken very seriously because they undermine our trust in one another and the credibility of the academic enterprise.
 Penalties for violations range from failing assignments or tests to suspension or expulsion from the College.
 Students who are suspended as a result of an academic violation may not transfer academic credits to Earlham during the suspension.